RedAngel121/NytePack/README.md

         SOL Apple Pie - check configs to make sure its going to work like we want, config added and needs adjustment after testing
-        Adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob, adjust settings CC Tweaked - TURN OFF THE TURTLES
+        Adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob, adjust settings CC Tweaked - TURN OFF THE TURTLES!
-        Farming for Blockheads - Disable Market
+        Farming for Blockheads - just disable the Market, check everything else to make sure it doesnt break the spirit of the pack
-        Aircraft needs adjustments (nerf pedal craft) and better integration with crafting recp (possible steel aircraft industry?)
+        Aircraft needs adjustments (nerf pedal craft) and better integration with crafting recipes (possible steel aircraft industry?)
-        Fix Starter Kit to include things players should have day one Check toolbelt config for item white/blacklist (sadly cannot change its size) Serene Seasons: crops (temp and season bands) and manage tectonic biomes Lightmans needs to update to v2.2 - Change the coin upgrade size to 100/1
+        Fix Starter Kit to include things players should have day one (What items tho?)
+        Check toolbelt config for item white/blacklist (sadly cannot change its size) Lightmans needs to update to v2.2 - Change the coin upgrade size to 100/1

 Lastly,